Aug 29, 2019

 It has happened to most of us.
-You're on your way to the store or driving home from work and you hit some sort of debris in the road, puncturing your tire, leaving you with a flat.
+You're on your way to the store or driving home from work and you hit some sort of debris in the road, puncturing your tire, and leaving you with a flat.

 Although the tire is flat and must be brought to a tire repair shop, like Sullivan Tire and Auto Service, for an inspection, the tire may not necessarily need to be replaced.
 Depending on where the puncture is located along with the severity of the damage, the tire will either only need a simple repair or will be replaced.

-Sullivan Tire and Auto Service abides by the tire repair guidelines of the U.S. Tire Manufacturers Association (USTMA, formerly known as Rubber Manufacturers Association) and Tire Industry Association (TIA).
+Sullivan Tire and Auto Service abides by the tire repair guidelines of the U.S. Tire Manufacturers Association (USTMA, formerly known as the Rubber Manufacturers Association) and Tire Industry Association (TIA).

 A tire can be repaired if:

 - It is punctured within the puncture repair area of the tire (pictured under the "non-repairable tire" section below)